 Don't miss this...
 Mel from Parenting High Schoolers has written this fabulous new book available in paperback and on Kindle.

-This awesome planner over at Almost Empty Nest is a comprehensive planner that has everything you can think of included.
+This planner from Almost Empty Nest has everything you can think of included.

 From the first thoughts of planning out your high school career to the events of dorm move-in day, Laura has thought of everything.